the-scouts/por/sphinx_source/chapter-9.rst

 n.
 In every case, shooting must be supervised by a competent and appropriately qualified `Range Conducting Officer <https://www.scouts.org.uk/volunteers/running-your-section/programme-guidance/general-activity-guidance/shooting/qualifications/>`__ who must have a knowledge of the correct use of the firearms being used and shall be responsible for ensuring compliance by all persons in the range with the relevant range safety and other rules.

 o.
 Members may use firearms for historical re-enactment purposes as a member or guest of a club affiliated to the National Association of Re-enactment Societies and operating in accordance with their standards and codes of practice.
-Members using firearms under this rule remain subject to Rule 9.37c (which forbids shooting at targets representing human beings or animals).
+Members using firearms under this rule remain subject to :rule:`9.37(c)` (which forbids shooting at targets representing human beings or animals).

 p.
 The person in charge of crossbow activities where the crossbow has a draw weight in excess of 1.4kg must hold a minimum of YPS Tutor Sport Crossbow qualification from the National SmallBore Rifle Association (NSRA).
 Where members taking part in the activity are under the age of 18, the Range Officer or another person supervising participants in the activity must be aged not less than 21.